 Farmer Grigg's boggart is a mischievous imp!

-Bob and Billie moved to Los Angeles, where he worked as art director for NBC and ABC, pioneering work in color for both networks, notably NBC’s first color show — the famous Matinee Theater — as well as numerous other shows; and as set designer for Disney for a number of motion pictures.
-Billie taught first grade in the Los Angeles Unified School District for thirty years.
+Bob and Mary moved to Los Angeles, where he worked as art director for NBC and ABC, pioneering work in color for both networks, notably NBC’s first color show — the famous Matinée Theater, and as a set designer for Disney for a number of motion pictures.
+Mary taught first grade in the Los Angeles Unified School District for thirty years.

 Later, she served as a director in the Campfire Girls and remained a devoted environmentalist, as well as an enthusiastic world traveler.